stephenmjerge/psych-research-data-toolkit/docs/dataset_a_live_run.md

 - PRDT CLI logs (store in `logs/dataset_a_live/`).
 - Cleaned output folder zipped for OSF + local backup.
 - README snippet describing what changed between the synthetic demo and the live run.
-- LAUNCHPAD note linking to the OSF revision + QA status.
+- `meta/launchpad` note linking to the OSF revision + QA status.